-- a detailed description of the existing geology and hydrology.
+- i) a detailed description of the existing geology and hydrology.
 Special emphasis should be placed on storm water run-off, drainage patterns, effect on groundwater and availability of potable water.
 Any slope stability issues that could arise should be thoroughly explored. - ii) Water quality of any existing wells, rivers, ponds, streams or coastal waters in the vicinity of the development.
-Quality Indicators should include but not necessarily be limited to nitrates, phosphates, faecal coliform, oil and grease, and suspended solids. - Climatic conditions and air quality in the area of influence including particulate emissions from stationary or mobile sources, NOx, SOx, wind speed and direction, precipitation, relative humidity and ambient temperatures,
+Quality Indicators should include but not necessarily be limited to nitrates, phosphates, faecal coliform, and suspended solids, pH, trace metals, conductivity. - iii) Climatic conditions and air quality in the area of influence including particulate matter, $NO_x$ , $SO_x$ , wind speed and direction, precipitation, relative humidity and ambient temperatures,

-- iv) Noise levels of undeveloped site and the ambient noise in the area of influence. - v) Obvious sources of pollution existing and extent of contamination. - vi) Availability of solid waste management facilities.
+- iv) Noise levels of undeveloped site and the ambient noise in the area of influence. - Obvious sources of pollution existing and extent of contamination. - vi) Availability of solid waste management facilities.